readthedocs/blog/ad-funding-read-the-docs-whats-next.rst

 Despite a slow start to the year, we expect to earn about $75,000 from advertising in Q2.
-This brings our advertising revenue back to the level before our ads were :doc:`added to major ad blocking lists <ads-and-adblocking>` last year.
+This brings our advertising revenue back to the level before our ads were :doc:`added to major ad blocking lists </ads-and-adblocking>` last year.

 While we do earn money from other sources such as our `commercial offering <https://readthedocs.com>`_, advertising continues to be our largest source of revenue and has allowed us